plblum/jivs/docs/Jivs_API.md

 Both functions have an options parameter.
 See the previous section for its definition.
 ### Getting the value
 Use `getValue()` to get the value from any ValueHost.
 For an FieldValueHost, it returns the native value.
 The `evaluate()` function of Conditions use this to gather data.
-If you are reassembling a Model from the ValidationManager, use it there too.
+If you are reassembling a Model from the ValueHostsManager, use it there too.
 ```ts
 getValue(): any;
 ```